cldr-steven-matison/cldr-steven-matison.github.io/_posts/2025-02-26-Cloudera Apache NiFi Operator.md

 # When to Delete and Apply

-It is important to know when to delete your nifi deployment and apply again for a fresh install.
+It is important to know when to delete your nifi deployment and apply again for a fresh install so be careful when applying changes and expecting the changed yaml to fully re-install nifi.

 When doing things like above with authentication and security the initial nifi installation takes different and appropriate paths.
-When you change these things, delete nifi, wait for termination to complete, and then apply again in order to take a full fresh install.
-Be careful when applying changes and expecting the changed yaml to fully re-install nifi.
+Sometimes you may have to delete nifi, wait for termination to complete, and then apply again in order to take a full fresh install.

 # Customizations For NiFi Sizing